proycon/homepage/content/contact.md

 **Technical note:** I strongly believe in using open and decentralised technologies for communication, so I do not use Instagram, Twitter/X, Facebook, WhatsApp, WeChat/微信, etc...
-Signal and Telegram are the only concessions in this list, and are not the preferred option.
+Telegram is the only concession in this list and is not the preferred option.
 You can import my [🔑 GnuPG key](/key.asc) for end-to-end encryption via mail.
 You can also import all my contact details at once (e.g. into your smartphone) via my [📇 vCard](http://127.0.0.1:1111/proycon.vcf).